IsaacCheng1/isaaccheng1.github.io/_posts/2024-07-31-hardware-acceleration.md

 # CPU and GPU Acceleration for Linear Algebra

-## 1. BackendDevice class, a simple wrapper that contains the underlying device backend (e.g., CPU or CUDA).
+## 1. BackendDevice class, wrapper of Numpy, CPU or CUDA.
+BackendDevice class is a simple wrapper that contains the underlying device backend (e.g., CPU or CUDA).
 ```python
 class BackendDevice:
     """A backend device, wrapps the implementation module."""